Vibroacoustic Therapy

 What Does It Treat?

-Now let us talk about what Vibroacoustic therapy does treat!
-We have already mentioned its benefits in reducing pain, but it has many more benefits related to specific conditions.
+Now, let’s discuss what Vibroacoustic therapy treats.
+We have already mentioned its benefits in reducing pain, but it also has numerous additional benefits related to specific conditions.

 Some conditions or disorders that benefit from this form of therapy are